-- A major amendment for a Dominion Energy permit to construct a captive industrial landfill in Fluvanna County.
+- A major amendment for a Dominion Energy captive industrial landfill in Fluvanna County to be added to the plan.
 On March 3, 2022, a public comment period was held during the Thomas Jefferson Planning District Commission's meeting.
-The TJPD Commission passed the resolution and adopted the plan on March 3, 2022. - A minor amendment for a change of ownership for a GFL of Virginia Transfer Station and an increase in operating capacity.
-The amendment was shared with DEQ and therefore formalized in November of 2024.
+The TJPD Commission passed the resolution and adopted the plan on March 3, 2022.
+DEQ notified the TJPDC in 2025 that this did not meet major amendment requirements.
+Fluvanna County is providing public notice, holding a public comment period in March of 2025, and holding the required Public Hearing at the regularly scheduled Board of Supervisors Meeting on March 19, 2025. - A minor amendment regarding the change of ownership for a transfer station in Troy (from Republic to GFL of VIrginia), as well as an increase in operating capacity (from 500 to 850 tons per day).
+The amendment was shared with DEQ in November of 2024.
+GFL is in the process of submitting both permit modifications.